Sign In

 The Three Fundamentals

-Assigning a role to the AI is one of the highest-leverage prompt techniques available to beginners.
-It works because role specification implicitly imports a vast set of contextual assumptions — vocabulary, tone, framing, depth, and focus — that would take many sentences to specify individually.
+Role specification implicitly imports a vast set of contextual assumptions — vocabulary, tone, framing, depth — that would take many sentences to specify individually.

-Strong: "Rewrite this email to be more professional.
-The recipient is a new client who we haven't met yet.
+✅ Strong"Rewrite this email to be more professional.
+The recipient is a new client we haven't met yet.
 I want to sound warm but authoritative.
 The current version feels too casual.
 Keep it under 150 words. [paste email]"

-By default, AI will respond in the format that seems most typical for your type of request.
-Sometimes that's right.
-Often it isn't.
-You can and should specify the output format you need.
+By default, AI responds in the format that seems most typical for your request type.
+You can and should specify what you actually need:

 • "Give me three options" — prevents AI from committing to one approach